The Marmot with the CollarDiary of a Philosopher

-I am reminded of a wild dell that Marmots inhabited in former times, and that they abandoned because the glacier encroached on the better meadows.
-One could count in those days three or four burrows.
+I am reminded of a wild dell that Marmots inhabited in former times, which they abandoned because the glacier encroached on the better meadows.
+One could count in those days three or four Burrows.
 It was little enough likely that my wife was there.
 I wished nevertheless to have a clear conscience in this matter.
 One gets strange ideas.
-I thought to myself that perhaps she wore also a collar, that perhaps she had been chased away like me, and I pictured her already philosophizing in one of these lonely burrows.
+I thought to myself that perhaps she wore also a collar, that perhaps she had been chased away like me, and I pictured her already philosophizing in one of these lonely Burrows.
 We would have philosophized together.

 M.01.06.01.03 / M.022

 Although my excursion of the day before yesterday did not meet with the success for which I had briefly hoped, it was not to no purpose.

 I had first to descend to the Burrows which are beneath my cliff in order to climb back up the valley, following its stream.
 As I was making my way down there, between some thickets of Rhododendron, I met Master Badger, a neighbour from other times.
 What was he doing there?
 He was hunting, without doubt.
 Friendship between Badgers and Marmots is not great.
 These nocturnal prowlers are not our cup of tea.
 Even so, he recognised me and let out a grunt of surprise.

 - Your captors, of course!
 In fact, it’s your curse.
 Eating the whole Summer to sleep from the fat the whole Winter!
 Call that a life?

 - What do you mean, the whole Winter?

 - Exactly, you don’t even know what Winter is.

 During this exchange he began to snuff at something and to look at me askance, at my neck, in a peculiar manner.
 I was already drawing up, ready to defend myself valiantly, when he effected a sudden about-turn and took off with all the speed of his legs.
 It is this collar!